Television in the United Kingdom: Broadcast television providers

-The Broadcasters' Audience Research Board publish quarterly statistics of the number of UK households per broadcast TV platform.
-Aggregating the statistics for Q1 2020 show that 56% subscribe to one or more broadcast TV services, vs 44% who receive free TV.
+Barb Audiences publish quarterly statistics of the number of UK households per broadcast TV platform.
+The following table shows a summary of TV availability for Quarter 4 2024 and earlier quarters.
+Some of the figures are derived from others and will contain inaccuracies as Barb's data doesn't state the overlap between different combinations of technologies.

 Digital terrestrial television

 The primary digital terrestrial TV service, Freeview, launched in 2002 and is free-of-charge to view.
-It replaced the subscription service named ONdigital or ITV Digital, which ran from 1997 to 2002.
+It replaced the subscription service named ONdigital or ITV Digital, which ran from 1998 to 2002.
 Digital terrestrial television was itself the replacement for analogue terrestrial TV, which ran from 1936 to 2012.